At a Glance

 How to prepare for a job interview at Meriden Media

-Before your interview, take some time to research Pertemps.
+Before your interview, take some time to learn about Pertemps.
 Understand their values, mission, and the services they provide.
 This will help you tailor your answers and show that you're genuinely interested in the role.

 ✨Dress Professionally